FelixLabelle/felixlabelle.github.io/_posts/2026-1-15-year_in_review.md

 ### Training "Foundation" Models

-A lot of claims about model performance, especially things like "domain-adaptation" or "emergent-behavior" rely on a combination of unknown training procedures, training data, and moving goal posts.
+A lot of claims about model performance, especially things like "domain-adaptation" or "emergent-behavior" rely on a combination of unknown training procedures, unknown training data, and moving goal posts.
-I suspect that to work on characterization and domain questions custom trained models will be required.
+I suspect that to work on characterization, in particular domain questions custom trained models will be required.
- Specifically fine-grained control over the provenance of data is needed to make claims about things like domain adaptation.
-This sounds obvious, but it rules out most off-the-shelf options.
+This need sounds obvious, but it rules out most off-the-shelf options.
 Most (recent) models where the training dataset is known are decoders, not necessarily encoders.
 To this end I've been:
-1. building a light, PyTorch based, "framework" for encoder-based models
+1. building a light, PyTorch based, "framework" for training encoder-based models
 2. building out an evaluation dataset
-3. building a training machine
+3. building a computer to train models
 4. working on deployment pipelines to use these models in downstream applications/experiments